 How to celebrate 55mph Speed Limit Day

-Maybe the speed limit id not 55 mph anymore, and that’s likely a good thing, as reducing it to this amount did not really do anyone a particular amount of good.
-Still, though, this could be the right day day to make a commitment that you will not exceed the speed limit, no matter the situation.
+Maybe the speed limit is not 55 mph any more, and that’s likely a good thing, as reducing it to this amount did not really do anyone a particular amount of good.
+Still, though, this could be the right day to make a commitment that you will not exceed the speed limit, no matter the situation.
 The truth is that the speed limit is how much it is for a reason: driving faster could pose serious danger to both you and other drivers on the road.
 Also, take the time to educate your family and friends about the dangers of not paying attention to safety issues in the car.

 Make sure your children understand just how much a seat belt could help them in the case of an accident; that a seat belt could, in fact, save their life.
 Never let anyone who is even the least bit intoxicated drive, even if they’ve “only had one beer”.
 Make sure your close ones know that driving when physically tired is as dangerous as driving drunk, and that falling to sleep behind the wheel causes thousands of deaths per year.
 Also, make sure to emphasize how important it is to make sure your car is checked and services regularly and that all of the functions and devices in it responsible for your safety in case of an accident are working properly.